leungjch/shopify-s22/README.md

 # shopify-backend-s22
-A CRUD inventory system, built using Flask (Python) and PostgreSQL database.
+A CRUD inventory system, built using Flask (Python), PostgreSQL database, and SQLAlchemy ORM.
 I used Jinja HTML templating for the frontend.
 # Setup

 Install `python` (3.8 or higher) and `pip` if you have not already.